Please ensure Javascript is enabled for purposes of website accessibility

 At a user level, make sure you enable two-factor authentication (2FA).
 With 2FA, you'll need to input extra info each time you log on, such as an emailed security code.
 Some exchanges let you whitelist withdrawals -- meaning you can restrict withdrawals to pre-approved addresses.

 All cryptocurrency investment carries risk, and Cardano is no exception.
-The price is likely to be extremely volatile, and the safest way to buy Cardano is to only spend money you can afford to lose.
+The price is likely to be extremely volatile, and the safest way to buy Cardano is to only spend money you can afford to lose and ensure that crypto only represents a small part of your wider portfolio.
 That way if the price does fall dramatically, you won't lose your life savings.

 Once you've bought Cardano, also think about where you want to store it.
 Cryptocurrencies have a private key that's a bit like a bank PIN.
 If you don't control the key, you don't fully control your crypto.
-So if the crypto platform you used to buy Cardano gets hacked and you lose your ADA tokens, it would be very difficult to get it back.
-That's why some people prefer to move their coins to a wallet they control.
+So if the crypto platform you used to buy Cardano gets hacked or fails, you may lose your ADA tokens.
+As a result, some people prefer to move their coins to a wallet they control.

 However, this can bring its own complications, especially for new investors.
 For example, if you lose the password to your hardware wallet, there's no handy "forgot password" feature.
 Billions of dollars' worth of crypto are stuck in wallets that can no longer be accessed because people forgot their keys or lost their wallets.
 This is just one reason some people prefer to leave their crypto on the platform where they bought it.